fivetran/fivetran_sdk/tools/destination-tester/README.md

 The tester by default reads all input files from local data folder and executes them in the alphabetical order they appear.
 You can specify a single input file to be read and executed using this option.
 Providing just the filename is sufficient.

 #### --batch-file-type
 We support generating batch files in both CSV and Parquet formats.
-By default, tester uses CSV for batch file generation, but you can specify the desired format using this CLI argument.
+By default, tester uses CSV, but you can also specify PARQUET using this CLI argument.